LIWEIDENG0830/CL-TSim/README.md

 After pre-processing, you can get the training data (i.e., train.trg and train.src) in the data directory of t2vec.

 # Grid Pre-training
-To pre-train the representations of grids, you should run
+To pre-train the representations of grids, you should run "grid_pretraining.py" in this repo.